String fine tuning: The partition function

 and therefore for $Z_{T}$ we will get

 The third possibility is to introduce a new coordinate system in which $A(M)$ is an independent variable.
-A remaning part of the variables we will take as angles $\vec{\alpha}$ or "shape" variables [15] (they dont coinside with $\alpha_{i,j}$) , so we have
+A remaning part of the variables we will take as angles $\vec{\alpha}$ or "shape" variables [15] (they don't coincide with $\alpha_{i,j}$) , so we have

-where $J(\vec{\alpha})$ is the Jacobian of this transformation.
-Integrating both sides over the $X's$ in $R5{d}$ with the condition, that for them $A(M) \leq A$, we will get
+where $J(\vec{\alpha})$ is the Jacobean of this transformation.
+Integrating both sides over the $X's$ in $R^{d}$ with the condition, that for them $A(M) \leq A$, we will get

 Because every coordinates $X's$ are bounded at list in the region $0 \leq \vert X_{i} \vert \leq A$, it follows, that

 Therefore for full integral we will get